Martchus/syncthingtray/README.md

         * The tray disconnects from the local instance when the network connection goes down.
 The network connection must be restored or the tray restarted to be able to connect to local Syncthing again.
 This is caused by Qt bug https://bugreports.qt.io/browse/QTBUG-60949.
+* Systemd integration
+    * This feature relies especially on the system being correctly configured.
+Checkout the *Required system configuration* section for details.

 ## Attribution for 3rd party content
 * Some icons are taken from the Syncthing project.